rusco/qunit/README.md

 This is a first alpha relase, only some parts of the API have been tested !

-Look at the examples folder for a sample usage.
+Look at the example folder for a sample usage.